eXolnet/laravel-bento/README.md

 ### Custom Segmentation Strategies

-You can create your own custom strategies using the callback strategy.

-You can also inject dependencies the same way [Laravel Controllers' method injection](https://laravel.com/docs/5.4/controllers#dependency-injection-and-controllers) works.
+You can create custom strategies with dependency injection support similarly to [Laravel Controllers' method injection](https://laravel.com/docs/5.4/controllers#dependency-injection-and-controllers).
 A common use-case for method injection is injecting the `Illuminate\Contracts\Auth\Guard` instance into your strategy to target users by property:

+#### Callback

 ```php
 use Illuminate\Contracts\Auth\Guard;